Blues chase Bishop early, rout Stars 5-1 in West showdown - WHIZ News

 The Blues killed four penalties after going ahead 4-0, extending two streaks.
 St. Louis has killed 12 consecutive penalties over four games, and hasn’t allowed a goal on 10 straight Dallas power plays in the past five regular-season meetings.

+St. Louis has held all three opponents under 20 shots during its three-game winning streak.

+“Guys are coming all the way back,” Allen said.
+“Forwards are breaking up the rush against.
+They force them to dump pucks in.
+Really starts with our forwards coming back, defense having good gaps, and we (goalies) have to be there when called upon.”

-NOTES: It was the Stars’ first loss in regulation since Feb.
-7 against Minnesota. … Parayko has seven points in four games against Dallas, with four of his seven goals. … Stars D Roman Polak was given a 10-minute misconduct with 10:44 remaining at the same time he got a two-minute penalty for interference.
+NOTES: The Blues and Stars have one more scheduled meeting next Saturday in St. Louis. … The Blues were without D Alex Pietrangelo, who was sick, and C Tyler Bozak, who sustained a lower-body injury in Thursday night’s 1-0 win over Arizona. … It was the Stars’ first loss in regulation since Feb.
+7 against Minnesota. … Stars D Roman Polak was given a 10-minute misconduct with 10:44 remaining at the same time he got a two-minute penalty for interference.

 UP NEXT